oahzxl/oahzxl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am a first-year PhD student in Computer Science at National University of Singapore advised by [Yang You](https://www.comp.nus.edu.sg/~youy/).
-Prior to that, I earned my M.S. in Computer Science from the same institution supervised by [Yang You](https://www.comp.nus.edu.sg/~youy/).
+I also earned my M.S. in Computer Science from NUS.
 My academic journey began with the B.Eng. in Computer Science & Electronic Information from Huazhong University of Science and Technology supervised by [Xinggang Wang](https://xwcv.github.io/) and [Xiaojun Hei](https://scholar.google.com/citations?user=x9vhdoIAAAAJ&hl=en).

 My research focuses on `efficient and scalable machine learning system` with a primary emphasis on the following areas:
 * `Video Model Optimization`: Improve the efficiency of video models from the pespective of parallelism, scheduling and algorithm. [<a href="https://oahzxl.github.io/publications/#DSP">DSP</a>, <a href="https://oahzxl.github.io/publications/#PAB">PAB</a>]